mrhedstrom/docker-pocketmine-mp/README.md

 docker-pocketmine-mp
 ====================

 Docker image for a PocketMine-MP server.
+Server for Minecraft PE (Pocket Edition).
 Will download latest stable version of PocketMine-MP on startup using get.pmmp.io.

 For Data Persistence crate directory for data files and run the container with option `-v`